laminas/laminas-view/docs/book/helpers/html-attributes.md

 <div id="login-username" class="input-group&#x20;mb-3"></div>
 ```

-## Checking if a specific attribute with a specific value exists
+## Checking If a Specific Attribute with a Specific Value Exists

-The existence of a specific attribute with a specific value can be checked using
-the `HtmlAttributesSet::hasValue(string $name, string $value)` method.
+The existence of a specific attribute with a specific value can be checked using the `HtmlAttributesSet::hasValue(string $name, string $value)` method.

 The method handles cases where the attribute does not exist or has multiple values.